karlch/vimiv-qt/docs/documentation/getting_started.rst

 them take a look at the ``keys.conf`` file which is generated upon startup in ``$XDG_CONFIG_HOME/vimiv/`` or open the keybindings pop-up by running ``:keybindings``.

+You can run ``:help topic`` to get some additional information on a specific topic.
+Completion will guide you through the different options like commands and settings.

 Basics
 ------